MOLECULAR ENGINEERING DEGREES AND CAREERS

 thrive in a career in molecular engineering.

 Molecular engineers are part of the larger fields of biomedical engineering and chemical engineering.
-According to the U.S. Bureau of Labor Statistics' 2018-19 Occupational Outlook Handbook, the median national annual salary for biomedical engineers is $85,620, while chemical engineers earn $98,340.
+According to the U.S. Bureau of Labor Statistics' 2022 Occupational Employment Statistics, the median national annual salary for biomedical engineers is $99,550, while chemical engineers earn $106,260.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.